jespino/photoplexor/docs/source/config.rst

 On this section you can configure this parameters:

-    - width: Final width of the image (used on scale, crop and fit policies)
+    - width: Final width of the image (used on scale, crop and fit actions)
-    - height: Final height of the image (used on scale, crop and fit policies)
+    - height: Final height of the image (used on scale, crop and fit actions)
-    - policy: A comma delimited list of policies (crop, scale, fit or watermark)
+    - actions: A comma delimited list of actions (crop, scale, fit, watermark, update_master, grayscale, flip, mirror, equalize, invert)
     - fit_align: Horizontal align (center, left, right) (used on fit)
     - fit_valign: Vertical align (middle, top, botton) (used on fit)
     - crop_align: Horizontal align (center, left, right) (used on crop)